How Shawn Overcame Addiction and Stifling Debt For His Family’s Future

 Despite all of his hurdles, one of the biggest obstacles aside from addiction was his battle with debt.

-Battling financially, mentally and physically, Shawn reached out to Money Mentors for a credit counselling session with Deanna in 2015—the beginning of the end his financial crisis.
+Battling financially, mentally and physically, Shawn reached out to Money Mentors for a credit counselling session —the beginning of the end his financial crisis.

 Shawn first heard about Money Mentors through his employee assistance program.
 He then scheduled a free consultation to assess his financial state.

-Exercising all his options with Deanna, Shawn enrolled into the Orderly Payment of Debts (OPD) program with a structured payment plan drafted with the help of his counsellor.
+Exercising all his options with, Shawn enrolled into the Orderly Payment of Debts (OPD) program with a structured payment plan drafted with the help of his counsellor, Deanna.

 “I was about $88,000 in debt, the majority of it in credit cards,” he said, “It was when I started the program that my life started to change.”